Jahid1604091/Doctor-Appointment-backend/README.md

             1. Check the availability feature (D)
             2. Separate the appointments for doctor and user (D)
             3. Cancelling on both End (D)
-            4. Approve appointment and send a zoom meeting link/approval notification to mail and socket
+            4. Approve appointment and send a zoom meeting link/approval notification to mail (D) and socket
             5. After meet send the prescription to patients mail as pdf
             6. Automatic Delete after the scheduled date/time